Njong392/Abbreve/README.md

 # :tada: Welcome to Abbreve

-Abbreve is an open source dictionary for slangs.
+Abbreve is an open source dictionary for slang.
 Writing on the internet is currently the most common way of communication, but keeping up with the abbreviation-style is becoming difficult.

 Abbreve helps you keep up, by providing meanings to these abbreviations.